SelfCareMap

 In the evolving landscape of recovery therapies, floatation stands out as a simple yet profound practice.
 Whether you call it a tank or a pod, what matters most is showing up, letting go, and allowing your body and mind to reset.

-So next time you book a float, don’t get hung up on the labels.
-Instead, focus on the sensation—the weightlessness, the silence, the deep calm.
-That’s where the real magic happens.
+So next time you book a float, do not get hung up on the labels.
+Instead, focus on the sensation, the weightlessness, the silence, and the deep calm.
+That is where the real magic happens.

 💧 Float on.
 Recover deep.